VirgileD/transparent-proxy/README.md

 Additional features supported:
 - Use DNS proxy to intercept DNS resolving request if "DNS_PORT" is enabled
 - Advanced proxy routing based on configuration file for multiple proxy servers on ip/ip-net/domain-pattern
+- Support `socks5` proxy type in advanced proxy routing (The port of socks5 proxy should not in list of proxy ports)

 Using the following command to start transparent proxy on host:
 ```